megaannum/vimside/README.md

 ## Latest checkin

 Just checking in of a snapshot of work in progess: the actwin.vim (ActionWindow) code.

+Added multi-line content support.

 As an Option, the actwin will allow for an alternate way to visualize and act upon compiler error from standard quickfix; but, quickfix will, as an Option, still be available.
 Use of actwin is not documented nor does any code actually use it